Ștefania Mărăcineanu

 Ștefania Mărăcineanu (/ro/; June 18, 1882 – August 15, 1944) was a Romanian physicist.
-She worked with Marie Curie and studied the element named for Curie's homeland Polonium.
+She worked with Marie Curie and studied polonium, which was named for Curie's homeland.
 She made proposals that later lead to Irène Joliot-Curie's Nobel Prize.
 Mărăcineanu believed that Joliot-Curie had taken her work on induced radioactivity to receive the prize.

 Biography

 Early life

 "I have great esteem for the work that [Ștefania Mărăcineanu] has accomplished.
 In particular, she has acquired a perfect knowledge of precise electrometric measurements."